 Entra ID is an identity provider that allows you to manage access to your resources and applications while protecting user identities.
 Users’ additional authentication like MFA is typically performed through various methods including passwords, SMS, phone calls, or an authenticator app.
+As Microsoft mandates MFA for accessing portals like Entra, Intune, and Azure, implementing strong authentication methods, such as phishing-resistant MFA, becomes crucial.
 Microsoft is now introducing external authentication methods in public preview, which enables the integration of third-party MFA solutions for user sign-ins.

 A recent study by Microsoft revealed that MFA prevents 99.2% of account compromises, highlighting its importance in securing user accounts.
-Consequently, Microsoft plans to enforce MFA for all Azure users as a step towards a more secure future🔐.
 With external authentication methods (EAM), users can seamlessly integrate their preferred MFA solutions directly with Entra ID.
 This provides greater flexibility and choice while ensuring secure user identities.

 What are External Authentication Methods in Microsoft Entra?